All issues for this milestone are closed. You may close the milestone now.

 Tested AWI-CM+PISM

-Testing the Thank you for agreeing to help me test.
+Thank you for agreeing to help me test.
 Here are some instructions to help you get started.
-Please note that these instructions are also available as TESTING.md
+Please note that these instructions are also available as TESTING.md in esm-runscripts, on the awicm_pism_testing branch.

 Access Prerequisites

-atmosphere model to allow for dynamic changes to the orography and associated gravity wave drag parameterizations as well as some changes to the coupling routines to put ice sheet mass loss into the hydrology scheme.
+We use a specialized version of awicm which includes changes to the echam6 atmosphere model to allow for dynamic changes to the orography and associated gravity wave drag parameterizations as well as some changes to the coupling routines to put ice sheet mass loss into the hydrology scheme.
 Direct interaction with the ocean via an iceberg module is reserved for a next step in the coupling development.

-.
+In order to get this particular version, you need access to the project modular-esm.
 Please talk to Dirk to get access here, I am not allowed to add you.

-, you need access to this project as well.
+Since all the coupling occurs within the framework of the esm-tools, you need access to this project as well.
 Again, talk to either Dirk or Nadine.

 Technical Skill Prerequisites

-.
+You should know how to use git.
 If you don't, I can recommend this video introduction (about 30 minutes).
-Alternatively, Dirk has made a nice workshop, which you can access through the esm-master
+Alternatively, Dirk has made a nice workshop, which you can access through the esm-master tool (See next section)

 Installing the required tools:

-Please note that in the following instructions, I use the $
+Please note that in the following instructions, I use the $ to signify your command prompt

-Download the $ git clone https://${DKRZ_USERNAME}@gitlab.dkrz.de/esm-tools/esm-master.git
+$ git clone https://${DKRZ_USERNAME}@gitlab.dkrz.de/esm-tools/esm-master.git

 Cloning into 'esm-master'...